This take of Solo Flight was the one that was released on

 changes, this composition is the best one to listen tomostly one chord change per measure, sometimes two per measure.
 None of

 the other tunes he recorded change chords that often.
 Its also an excellent

 vehicle for learning CCs techniquefor the beginner or for the more experienced

 guitarist wanting to learn how he played his solos.
 A perfect example of Charlie

 Christian in swing modethe advanced harmony is there but the blues are suppressed

 and the more complex bop rhythms are not present.
 And its all in the easy key

-of C except for one section that modulates to F and back to C.
+of C except for one section that modulates to F (designated the B section)

 The phrase at mm 1 sounds awkward to me but from there on its smooth sailing.

 The last note in bar 7 is the #5 of the G7